daisy119/Blackjack/README.md

 ![Alt text](images/Gamepic-wide.png)

- Blackjack is a card game in which the objective is to achieve a hand value of 21 or les while susrpassing the dealer's hand.
-PLayers begin by choosing bets range from $2 to $5 and then clicking the "Deal" button.
+ Blackjack is a card game in which the objective is to achieve a hand value of 21 or less while susparssing the dealer's hand.
+Players begin by choosing bets range from $2 to $5 and then clicking the "Deal" button.
 Throughout the game, players can decide to click "hit" or "stand" button based on the strength of their current hand.
 Exceeding a hand value of 21 results in a loss for the players.
-Players can click "Play New Game " to resetart the game.
+Players can click "Play New Game " to restart the game.

- I choose this game because ti is a low-entry barrier game.
+ I chose this game because it is a low-entry barrier game.

 ## **[Play the game here](https://blackjack-jw-1.netlify.app/)**
 ## **[Planning Material](https://docs.google.com/document/d/1zCzHDkN59MP92njKR-57EgQxe7JwxOUyVAPJTCxpeZE/edit)**